-STUDY DESIGN: Qualitative study using semi-structured interviews.
+Study Design: Qualitative study using semi-structured interviews.

-LIMITATIONS: The study sample of Dutch patients may limit the transferability of these findings to other countries.
+Limitations: The study sample of Dutch patients may limit the transferability of these findings to other countries.

-CONCLUSIONS: The wide range of barriers and facilitators in all ICF components suggests great diversity among patients and their circumstances.
-These findings underline the importance of personalized nephrology and occupational healthcare as well as the importance of individually tailored workplace accommodations to promote sustained employment for patients with CKD.
+Conclusions: The wide range of barriers and facilitators in all International Classification of Functioning, Disability and Health components suggests great diversity among patients and their circumstances.
+These findings underline the importance of personalized nephrology and occupational health care as well as the importance of individually tailored workplace accommodations to promote sustained employment for patients with CKD.